Driving ~87.5% increase in dev efficiency at a start-up by advocating for design

-As Design Lead, I spearheaded the introduction of high-level design thinking, UX design principles, and built a dedicated design team.
+As the first product designer (and later Head of Design), I led the introduction of high-level design thinking, UX design principles, design system & built a design team to maintain the product portfolio.

 My Role